aws-samples/genai-media-upscaling-and-testing/README.md

-# Image Upscaling & Testing Using Generative AI
+# Media Upscaling & Testing Using Generative AI

-Images are used in a variety of use cases.
-These images need to be stored, at a cost, so they can be retrieved when needed.
-Depending on the sizes of these images, storage costs can be significant.
-By down scaling images before storing them, the size of the image file is reduced and therefore reducing the cost of storage.
+Images and Videos are used in a variety of use cases.
+These images/videos need to be stored, at a cost, so they can be retrieved when needed.
+Depending on the sizes of these images/videos, storage costs can be significant.
+By down scaling images/videos before storing them, the size of the image file is reduced and therefore reducing the cost of storage.
 At the time of retrieval, this Upscaler can be utilized to upscale the image before use.
-Feasibility of this workflow is based on the use case and type of images stored.
+Feasibility of this workflow is based on the use case and type of images/videos stored.
 This project will provide an easy to use API to implement this workflow.

 # Use Cases

 The explosion in data, driven in parts by AI is putting pressure on customers to reduce storage costs.
 This is challenging for customers who are required to store media in high definition. a lot of these customers never actually need to access large portions of the stored media again.
 Upscaling unlocks the ability for customers to recreate their media from low resolution files which opens up the possibility to downscale the media on ingest and only upscale if the media is ever requested again.
 This can have dramatic cost savings on the storage and because not all of the media will be accessed again, the cost of upscaling can be offset against the savings on the entire dataset saved at lower kb.

-### Upscaler Extensions:
+### Image Upscaler Extensions:

 This project utilizes a Python interface named UpscaleProvider that enforces the upscale image method in any class that implements the interface.

 That interface is then implemented by a class named S3CommonUpscaler which implements a method to downscale an image and store it in S3.

-Finally the SagemakerRTUpscaleProvider class implements methods to call a Sagemaker Jumpstart endpoint which serves the upscale model by Stability AI.
-This model uses an input image and prompt to upscale the images.
-In this implementation, no prompt used to simplify the workflow.
+Finally the SagemakerRTUpscaleProvider class implements methods to call a Sagemaker endpoint which serves the upscale model.
+This model uses an input image and in some cases a prompt to upscale the images.
+In this implementation, no prompt is used to simplify the workflow.

+### Video Upscaler:

+A video upscaler is included in this project.
+It utilizes a different workflow from the Image Upscaler, as the time it takes to downscale or upscale a video is significantly longer than an image.
+In this case, it is asynchronous and utilizes an SQS queue to decouple the API service with the Video downscale/upscale service.
+Another note is that while the video upscaler is compatible with the Stable Diffusion model, the results are better when using the Real-ESRGAN model.
+So that model is the default model utilized for video upscaling.

+### Compatible Models:

+* Stable Diffusion ×4 Upscaler FP16 is a upscale model currently deployable by Jumpstart.
+The “x4” is the amount the model will upscale and the FP16 stands for 16-bit floating point, which means it uses 16 bits(binary digits) to represent a number.
+This Upscaling model of Stable AI is able to work on an image and then upscale it by generating new pixels.
+These new pixels are incorporated into a brand new upscaled version of the original image.
+For more info, visit this press release: Stability AI is a Generative AI leader that builds its models on AWS https://press.aboutamazon.com/2022/11/stability-ai-selects-aws-as-its-preferred-cloud-provider-to-build-artificial-intelligence-for-the-future.

+* Real-ESRGAN is a general model for Image/Video restoration.
+It is based on the [this repo](https://github.com/xinntao/Real-ESRGAN).

+### Deploying Stable Diffusion x4 Upscaler FP16

 The model is deployable directly from the JumpStart notebooks in SageMaker studio.
 This class can serve as a base for implementing other models that are served through a Sagemaker endpoint.

 The instructions for deployment are here: https://aws.amazon.com/blogs/machine-learning/upscale-images-with-stable-diffusion-in-amazon-sagemaker-jumpstart/

 Here is a video that walks through the Endpoint Deployment: https://d2908q01vomqb2.cloudfront.net/artifacts/DBSBlogs/ml-12752/upscaling_video_final.mp4?_=1

-### The Model:
+### Deploying Real-ESRGAN

-Stability AI is a Generative AI leader that builds its models on AWS https://press.aboutamazon.com/2022/11/stability-ai-selects-aws-as-its-preferred-cloud-provider-to-build-artificial-intelligence-for-the-future.
-The base upscale model used by JumpStart is Stable Diffusion ×4 Upscaler FP16. the “x4” is the amount the model will upscale and the FP16 stands for 16-bit floating point, which means it uses 16 bits(binary digits) to represent a number.
-This Upscaling model of Stable AI is able to work on an image and then upscale it by generating new pixels.
-These new pixels are incorporated into a brand new upscaled version of the original image.
+See documentation in the `Plugins/esrgan-sagemaker` directory.

 ## Repo Walkthrough

 ### API

 * The API directory contains the **Flask API** that the user interacts with.
-The API calls are *backed* by `downscale_s3.py` file that uses the  **JumpStart Provider** which *implements* the **Upscale Interface**.
+The API calls are *backed* by `downscale_s3.py` file that uses the  **Sagemaker Provider** which *implements* the **Upscale Interface**.
 * This directory contains the `Dockerfile` that is used to create the API container that will be used in a pod on the EKS cluster
 * This directory contains a `requirements.txt` file to install all of the necessary pip packages
 * This directory contains a SSL folder to store key and certificates.